Puma Velocity Nitro 3 Review

 While we wouldn't mind a little weight reduction, the shoe does not feel heavy compared to its competitors, and we barely noticed it on our feet.

-Plus, it has some of the best traction in our test.
+This shoe has some of the best traction in our lineup.
 The PumaGrip outsole grabs on surfaces ranging from loose dirt to greasy trails to icy roads.
 That confidence is well worth the weight penalty.
+This is the shoe we grab whenever we're expecting less-than-ideal conditions.

 Should You Buy the Puma Velocity Nitro 3?